-- CPR Certification - Proof of offer of employment from an approved school district. - Passed the Reading Instruction Competence Assessment (RICA) (Multiple Subjects only). - Passed the California Subject Examinations for Teachers (CSET) (all sections) or waiver. - Submit proof of COVID-19 vaccination.
+- CPR Certification - Proof of offer of employment from an approved school district. - Passed the California Subject Examinations for Teachers (CSET) (all sections) or waiver. - Submit proof of COVID-19 vaccination.

 Graduate Certificates

 Applicants interested in pursing a graduate certificate within the College of Education must have a minimum undergraduate cumulative grade point average of 2.5.